cwinters8/timer/README.md

-# timer
+# tools

-CLI timer tool written in Go
+a collection of useful tools, primarily written in Go